gilmoreorless/moment-timezone-data-webpack-plugin/README.md

   * _string_ — Include only this zone name as an exact match (e.g. `'Australia/Sydney'`).
   * _regexp_ — Include zones with names matching the regular expression (e.g. `/^Australia\//`).
   * _array_ (of the above types) — Include zones matching any of the values of the array.
 Each value can be a string or a regular expression, which will be matched following the rules above.

+There is also one non-filtering option that can be provided to configure other behaviour.

 * `cacheDir` _(string)_ — A path where the generated files will be cached.
 If not provided, the files will be cached in an automatically-generated location.

 ### Version support